fabiolmorato/dgrm-generator/README.md

 # dgrm-generator
 Generates a Cooja simulation using Direct Graph Radio Medium as Radio Medium.
 Using Cooja mote type, it has two different motes: server mote and client mote.
 There will be one server mote and N client motes.
-This program is used at [Simulações DGRM](https://github.com/fabiolmorato/simulacoes-dgrm).

 ## Compiling
 ```make main```